aidan-epperly/Forgotten-Magic/System/Mechanics/Making an Attack.md

 | Simple Weapons | 1d8 |
 | Proper Weapons | 1d10 |
 | Epic Weapons | 1d12 / 1d10 + 1dR |
+Damage dice do not explode!
+The *skill* portion of the attack happened in the *Connecting* step where explosions are appropriate.